Fremantle - South

 Population growth drivers in Fremantle - South are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Fremantle - South's population was around 16,959 as of Nov 2025.
-This reflected an increase of 1,587 people since the 2021 Census, which reported a population of 15,372.
-The change was inferred from ABS data showing an estimated resident population of 16,920 in June 2024 and an additional 37 validated new addresses since the Census date.
-This resulted in a population density ratio of 2,323 persons per square kilometer, placing Fremantle - South in the upper quartile nationally according to AreaSearch's assessments.
-The area's growth rate of 10.3% since the 2021 census exceeded the national average of 8.9%.
-Overseas migration contributed approximately 74.9% of overall population gains during recent periods, with all drivers being positive factors.
+Based on AreaSearch's analysis, Fremantle - South's population is around 17,035 as of Feb 2026.
+This reflects an increase of 1,663 people (10.8%) since the 2021 Census, which reported a population of 15,372 people.
+The change is inferred from the estimated resident population of 16,920 from the ABS as of June 2024 and an additional 37 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,333 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Fremantle - South's 10.8% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 74.9% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses ABS's latest Greater Capital Region projections (released in 2023 based on 2022 data).
-Future population dynamics anticipate above median growth for statistical areas nationally, with Fremantle - South expected to grow by 2,599 persons to 2041, reflecting a total increase of 15.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Anticipating future population dynamics, an above-median population growth of statistical areas across the nation is projected, with the area expected to grow by 2,599 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 14.6% in total over the 17 years.

 Frequently Asked Questions - Population